charlielee206/Yet_Another_Arduino_Bomb_Diffusal_Game/Simon_Says/README.md

 4. The sequence will lengthen by one each time you correctly enter a sequence until the module is disarmed.

-Note: When using the 'Shrimple' version of the game, The lights correspond to the buttons. the following table is not needed.
+Note: When using the 'Simple' version of the game, The lights correspond to the buttons. the following table is not needed.
 ```
 |               | Red Flash | Blue Flash | Green Flash | Yellow Flash |
 | ------------- | ------------- | ------------- | ------------- | ------------- |